pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 trt:Treatment a owl:Class ;
     rdfs:label "treatment"@en ;
-    rdfs:comment "A treatment is rhetorical element of a taxonomic publication, i.e. a specialized sction, where a taxon circumscription takes place.!"@en ;
+    rdfs:comment "A treatment is rhetorical element of a taxonomic publication, i.e. a specialized section, where a taxon circumscription takes place.!"@en ;
     rdfs:subClassOf deo:DiscourseElement .
 @
 ```

-**Remark: Linking Treatments to Taxon Concepts** Note that this definition of
+**Remark: Linking Treatments to Taxon Concepts.** Note that this definition of
 Treatment makes it into a FRBR expression.
 TODO: verify in SPARQL that this
 actually holds.
 Treatments are closely  linked to taxon concepts.
 Treatments
 are the expressions of taxon concepts